What Is a Tax Write-Off, and How Does It Work?

 For example, let's say you work a full-time job, where you make $50,000 a year.
 You also drive for Uber on weekends.
 But your rideshare side gig cost you more money than you got paid.
 After deducting all your expenses, you ended up with a loss of $1,000.

 On your tax return, you can take this $1,000 NOL and subtract it from your W-2 salary.
-Now, your overall income for the year is $49,000.
+Now, your taxable income for the year is $49,000.

 For people who freelance full-time

-Here's how that works.
 Say you had a NOL of $1,000 the first year you went freelance.
-The year after, you start to hit your stride: your income, after expenses, is $10,000.
+Then the following year, you start to hit your stride: your income, after expenses, is $10,000.

 When losses might hurt

 The IRS does expect self-employed people to earn a profit eventually.
-If you fail to earn one in at least three of the last five years, it may end up treating your business as a hobby.
+If you fail to make more than you spend in at least three of the last five years, the agency may decide to treat your business as a hobby.

 Why does it matter?
-Unfortunately, if your business ends up being classified as a hobby, you can't deduct your business expenses anymore.
-(Your “hobby” income, though, will still be taxed.
-It really is the worst of both worlds!)
+Unfortunately, if your business is classified as a hobby, you can't deduct your business expenses anymore.
+Your “hobby” income, though, will still be taxed – the worst of both worlds.

 At the end of the day, losses are no big deal when you first start working for yourself.
-Don't let the fear of them stop you from taking legitimate business deductions.
+Don't let the fear of taking a hit stop you from taking legitimate business deductions.
 After all, you're investing in your ability to work smarter in the future.

 Paul Koullick